azzadm/Internet-Security-and-Privacy/README.md

 # Internet-Security-and-Privacy
-VPN Project for the course Internet Security and Privacy
+Project and tasks for the course Internet Security and Privacy